wordofwarning/wordofwarning.org/current/2026-emergency/afternoon/index.md

 <hr>
 **Joss Affleck** · *The Skin Show*

+Joss (they/them) is a Bristol-based multidisciplinary artist, performer, and filmmaker.
+Their work combines participation, projection, sound, folklore, and digital technologies to create live experiences exploring queer identity, transformation, ritual, and collective imagination.
+Formerly an art director within a BAFTA Award-winning animation and design team, they are now a resident at Watershed's Pervasive Media Studio.

 <a href="https://theskinshow.xyz" target="_blank">theskinshow.xyz</a> · <a href="https://misterllaneousstudio.com" target="_blank">misterllaneousstudio.com</a> · Insta <a href="https://instagram.com/mister_llaneous" target="_blank">@mister\_llaneous</a>
 <hr>